 I had seen a couple of tweets about a brand new restaurant offering Cuban favorites at a fast food pace.
 I decided to head into Hialeah gardens and give the place a shot.
 The restaurant's decor was simple and it had a fast food layout.
 The music playing on the stereo were Hialeah basics, you know Pitbull, Daddy Yankee, Marc Anthony and the like.
 Their menu is laid out on a large tv on the wall next to a sign that reads, "Not just fast food, it's awesome food fast."

 On a second visit I decided to give their bowls a shot.
 Similar to a cubanized Chicken Kitchen's chop-chop; it's served with your choice of protein, white rice, black beans, fried sweet plantains and more of those awesome potato sticks.
 I decided to have steak as my protein, since it tasted so good in the pan con bistec.
-Again, the steak was perfectly seasoned and super flavorful.
+Again, the steak was perfectly seasoned and ridiculously flavorful.
 The sweet plantains were chopped, which was a nice variation to how they're typically served.
 The potato sticks added a nice crunch to each bit.
 My only qualm was that the beans and rice were really under-seasoned for my particular taste.
 I found that unless I had a piece of steak with each bite, there wasn't a lot of flavor going on.
 It's nothing a little salt and pepper wouldn't fix, so hopefully they'll correct it.

 I also had a side of their fried plantain chips.
 Their made fresh in-house and are cut slightly thicker than usual but still manage to have a great crunch.
 They're served with a small side of mojo that is perfectly garlicky just how I like it.
 I would've loved a whole bucket of the mojo because it was seriously that good.